Laxystem/Gimli/CONTRIBUTING.md

 Project: Gimli is available on [Codeberg](https://Codeberg.org/Laxystem/Gimli), and mirrored on [GitHub](https://GitHub.com/Laxystem/Gimli).

+## Always Ask, Not to Ask

+Always ask if unsure.
+Don't ask to ask, just ask.
+Creating an entire issue for minor problems and/or questions is fine and encouraged, just make sure your question hasn't been asked already.

+An exception to this rule is "when".
+Gimli is a hobby project.

 ## PR Guide

 Always PR into the Codeberg repo.
 Creating a Codeberg account is as easy as clicking "Register", "log in with", then your favorite forge.